microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot-getteamsdeviceusagedistributiontotalusercounts.md

 The CSV file has the following headers for columns.

 - Report Refresh Date
+- Web
+- Windows Phone
-- Report Date
+- Android Phone
-- Team Chat Messages
+- iOS
-- Private Chat Messages
+- Mac
-- Calls
+- Windows
-- Meetings
+- Chrome OS
-- Other Actions
+- Linux
 - Report Period

 ### JSON

-If successful, this method returns a `200 OK` response code and a **[teamsUserActivityUserCounts](../resources/teamsuseractivityusercounts.md)** object in the response body.
+If successful, this method returns a `200 OK` response code and a **[teamsDeviceUsageDistributionUserCounts](../resources/teamsdeviceusagedistributionusercounts.md)** object in the response body.

 ## Example